This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Zion National Park Scenic Drive runs through Zion Canyon along the Floor of Valley Road.

 The Scenic Drive through Zion Canyon is approximately 8 miles long one-way.

-Of course, it depends on where you start the Scenic Drive.
+GOOD TO KNOW: It takes about 20-30 minutes to do the drive without any stops.
 If you plan on stopping along the way, then it would take you about 6-8 hours.

 Scenic Drive in Zion